Best trainers in 2023: the best sneakers for fashion and beyond

-It’s not the same as picking out a pair of running shoes, for which you need certain criteria – personal taste has more of a role to play here – after all, people are going to see them on your feet far more often than the shoes you’re only wearing down the gym or when jogging outside.
+But most people want a blend of comfort and style from the best trainers.
+You don’t need to agonise over the details like you might with a pair of the best running shoes.
+This means personal taste has more of a role to play here – after all, people will see them on your feet far more often than the shoes you’re only wearing to the gym or when you’re jogging outside.

-Here’s our top 10 – let us know if there are any others you think we need to include, and upvote your favourite pair.
+In this guide, we’ve selected our top choices.
+But do let us know if there are any others you think we need to include, and remember to upvote your favourite pair.

 1. Converse Chuck 70 Classic High Top